Vehicle insurance: Hungary

-Third party insurance

-Third party insurance cover is mandatory under the Motor Vehicles Act, 1988.
-This cover cannot be used for personal damages.
-This is offered at low premiums and allows for third party claims under "no-fault liability".
-The premium is calculated through the rates provided by the Tariff Advisory Committee.
-This is a branch of the IRDA (Insurance Regulatory and Development Authority of India).
-It covers bodily injury/accidental death and property damage.

 Ireland

 The Road Traffic Act, 1933 requires all drivers of mechanically propelled vehicles in public places to have at least third-party insurance, or to have obtained exemption – generally by depositing a (large) sum of money to the High Court as a guarantee against claims.
 In 1933, this figure was set at £15,000.
 The Road Traffic Act, 1961 (which is currently in force) repealed the 1933 act but replaced these sections with functionally identical sections.

 From 1968, those making deposits require the consent of the Minister for Transport to do so, with the sum specified by the Minister.

 Those not exempted from obtaining insurance must obtain a certificate of insurance from their insurance provider, and display a portion of this (an insurance disc) on their vehicles' windscreen (if fitted).
 The certificate in full must be presented to a police station within ten days if requested by an officer.
 Proof of having insurance or an exemption must also be provided to pay for the motor tax.

 Those injured or suffering property damage/loss due to uninsured drivers can claim against the Motor Insurance Bureau of Ireland's uninsured drivers fund, as can those injured (but not those suffering damage or loss) from hit and run offences.